-If you are looking for a budget friendly analog EQ pedal, the Tomsline AEB-3 Bass EQ is the best bass eq pedal for you.
-We particular like this analog model because it is not too noisy.
+If you are looking for a budget-friendly analog EQ pedal, the Tomsline AEB-3 Bass EQ is the best bass eq pedal for you.
+We particularly like this analog model because it is not too noisy.
 Unfortunately, the switch does make a bit of a pop, but at the low price point, we can look past this issue.
-However, you can easily use it to reduce high end noise and to reduce gain.
+However, you can easily use it to reduce high-end noise and to reduce gain.

-The Tomsline AEB-3 is a 5 band EQ that is specifically designed for the bass.
-These 5 bands are at 64.5 Hertz, 12.5 Hertz, 500 Hertz, 1 kilo hertz, and 4 kilo hertz.
-Additionally, the sliders controls can help you cut and boost 18 decibel.
+The Tomsline AEB-3 is a 5-band EQ that is specifically designed for the bass.
+These 5 bands are at 64.5 Hertz, 12.5 Hertz, 500 Hertz, 1 kilohertz, and 4 kilohertz.
+Additionally, the slider controls can help you cut and boost 18 decibels.
 Finally, there is a true bypass.

-All in all, the Tomsline AEB-3 is a pretty solid all around bass eq pedal.
-It can also create a mild tube driven sound.
-We think the sliders and casing is pretty solid and protects the circuitry inside.
+All in all, the Tomsline AEB-3 is a pretty solid all-around bass eq pedal.
+It can also create a mild tube-driven sound.
+We think the sliders and casing are pretty solid and protect the circuitry inside.
 Let’s just say don’t be afraid of dropping it a few times.

 – Not too noisy